-Be sure to come to the spring sports awards night at TC Williams in June.
+Be sure to come to the spring sports awards night at the boat house (Dee Campbell Rowing Center, 1 Madison Street) att the end of each season.
 Coaches present varsity, JV and freshman letters, as well as scholar and other special awards.
 Many boats give gifts to their coach.
-Everyone gets to give a speech (or so it seems!)
 It is a special night.

 TC Crew participates in a series of competitions each spring.
 Only a few of them are on our “home field,” the Potomac.
 Regattas may have races between two schools, or as many as a hundred or more.
 Parents are encouraged to attend as many races as possible.

-Regatta season starts in late March, with the Run vs Row Regatta (an Alexandria Crew Boosters fund raising event) in Alexandria.
-Other scheduled races are on the Potomac in Georgetown, the Occoquan Reservoir at Sandy Run Park, the Anacostia River in DC, and at St. Andrews School in Delaware.
-The big events are in late April and May - the Virginia Championships and the National Capital Area Championships on the Occoquan, the Stotesbury Cup in Philadelphia, and the Scholastic Rowing Association “Nationals.”
+Regatta season starts in late March, with a Scrimmage at home in Alexandria.
+Other scheduled races are on the Potomac in Georgetown, the Occoquan Reservoir at Sandy Run Park, and at St. Andrews School in Delaware.
+The big events are in late April and May - the Virginia Championships on the Occoquan, the Stotesbury Cup in Philadelphia, and the Scholastic Rowing Association “Nationals.”
 Qualifying boats from TC Williams may go to the Canadian Nationals in June, and even the prestigious Royal Henley Regatta in England.

 Regattas hosted by TC Crew take place on the Potomac, and take a couple of hours from start to finish.
-Best viewing is from the deck of the Boathouse, where bagels, juice and coffee are sold by volunteers
+Best viewing is from the deck of the Boathouse.

 TC Crew competes in two regattas at St. Andrews School in Middletown, Delaware.
 Rowers are transported by school bus to these races, that will have you out of town most of the day.